Number One Shakib Khan

-Number One Shakib Khan (also known as No1SK) (নাম্বার ওয়ান শাকিব খান) is a Bangladeshi Bengali action comedy film directed by Badiul Alam Khokon and it was released in Eid al-Fitr 2010 and became one of the highest grossing Bangladeshi film of all time.
+Number One Shakib Khan (also known as No1SK) (নাম্বার ওয়ান শাকিব খান) is a Bangladeshi Bengali action comedy film directed by Badiul Alam Khokon.
+It is a remake of the 2002 Telugu language film Allari Ramudu.
+It was released in Eid-ul-Fitr 2010 and became one of the highest grossing Bangladeshi film of all time.
 The film stars Shakib Khan play the title role and 60% of this film was shot in Bangkok.
-The film is remake of 2002, Telugu film Allari Ramudu, starring Jr NTR, Nagma, Gajala and Aarti Agarwal.

 Plot

 The film focuses on a young man who struggles to stand on his own feet.
 Thrilled by his ideology and honesty, the heroine Apu Biswas makes up her mind to stand beside him with her love (Shakib Khan) to make his dream come true.